nelsonquesado/GTFSwizard/README.md

 <img align="center" src="figs/get_routefrequency.png" width="600"/>

-You can use `plot_calendar()` to check the numer of trips along the calendar and get a better sense of the `service_pattern` rationale.
+You can use `plot_calendar()` to check the number of trips along the calendar and get a better sense of the `service_pattern` rationale.
 ``` r
 GTFSwizard::plot_calendar(for_bus_gtfs)
 ```